Updated for the most recent NCEES® Exam Specifications

 Our recommendation: Try to get your employer to purchase this book for you.
 If not, decide if an additional $65 is worth answering one or two questions correctly on the PE exam.

-As mentioned previously, the Codes and Standards subject now has the second highest approximate number of 12 questions on the exam according to the new NCEES® 2018 Changes to the Power PE exam specifications.
-The majority of questions in this subject will most likely come from the National Electrical Code however it is probably safe to assume that you will see at least one to two questions on the PE exam that require having a physical copy of any of the three Hazardous Classification books.
+As mentioned previously, the Codes and Standards is one of the largest subjects on the PE exam.
+The majority of questions in this subject will most likely come from the National Electrical Code however it is probably safe to assume that you will see at least one to two questions on the PE exam from the Hazardous Area Classification code books.

 Similar to our recommendation for the NESC® and the NFPA® 70E, first check to see if your workplace has the correct copy of these books to use for the exam, and if not, see if your employer will purchase an office copy set that you can use.
 If neither is an option, then check your budget.
 Each copy of this book is about $50, so you are looking at roughly $150 for the complete set.
 You will most likely not see a question from each book, so purchasing these books are a complete gamble.
 If you do decide to purchase these books, you are better off purchasing the other codebooks mentioned first in the following order: